Tunisia's Women—Defying the Odds

 A small country, without the blessing or curse of oil, Tunisia has a chance to find its own way, “to show the world what being democratic, modern and inclusive can truly be,” hopes Badi.
 “But for today it is enough, I am back from an eighteen year exile, Ben Ali is now chased from the country in exile.
 And the sister whose face I had forgotten, tonight we went to a concert together.
 I am happy.”

-More articles in WMC News & Features by Tag: United Nations
+More articles by Tag: United Nations